ilikeshinythings-spokenword/ilikeshinythings-spokenword.github.io/formybestfriend/index.md

 The shit keeps coming back, no matter what I do\
 But y'know what, I'm not really sure I thought it through\
-Maybe I need to go back to dislodge whats stuck\
+Maybe I need to go back, dislodge whats stuck\
-Reflect on why the shits still there and actually give a fuck
+Reflect why the shits still there, actually give a fuck

 I am learning about myself more and more\
-which is actually opening up a lot of doors!\
+I'm now opening up a lot of doors!\
 &nbsp;
 &nbsp;
 <sub>Written on 8 May 2022</sub>